How RuPaul’s Drag Race went from trans-exclusionary to trans revolutionary

 Peppermint called the apology an important step, emphasising that “women should not be defined by what surgeries they have or haven’t had” and “gay men do not own the idea of gender performance”.

-Seasons 10-13, The Dawn of Gottmik
+Seasons 10-13: The Dawn of Gottmik

 Despite this apology, not much changed for trans representation on Drag Race.
 Aquaria (2018), Yvie Oddly (2019) and Jaida Essence Hall (2020) all accepted the title of the ‘Next Drag Superstar’ without a trans contestant competing on their respective seasons.

-Much life before, contestants continued to come out after their time on the main stage: Gigi Goode did so after making the top three in season 12.
-And Drag Race still attracted condemnation from fans, trans performers and former stars for its dire lack of trans visibility, while stars such as Detox even called out the show for “feigned inclusivity”.
-Carrera even compared RuPaul to Hitler.
+And Drag Race still attracted condemnation from fans, trans performers and former stars for its dire lack of trans visibility, while stars such as Detox, who has since come out publicly as trans, even called out the show for “feigned inclusivity”.
+Carrera later compared RuPaul to Hitler.

 In 2018, Gia Gunn returned to the Drag Race fold for All Stars 4, becoming was the first queen to walk back into the Werk Room having physically transitioned, although many believed the queen was painted in a negative light by the show’s edit.

-It would take until 2021, though, for the first trans man to appear on Drag Race when Gottmik joined the cast of season 13.
+It would take until 2021, though, for the first trans man to appear on Drag Race, when Gottmik joined the cast of season 13.
 Not only had the performer begun his physical transition, but he openly discussed his gender journey on the show, making frequent references to hormone treatment and conflicts around gender presentation.

 It was a groundbreaking moment for Drag Race, and fans reacted joyfully to the performer’s casting and success during the season.